karoldavid/website-optimization/README.md

     items[i].style.transform = 'translateX(' + parseInt(items[i].basicLeft + 100 * phases[i % 5] - halfScreenWidth ) + 'px' + ')';
   }
   [...]
 }

+... access the DOM outside the For Loops and I get rid of calculating unnecessary values like 'dx':

+function changePizzaSizes(size) {
+    var newWidth;
+    switch(size) {
+      case "1":
+        newWidth = 25;
+        break;
+      case "2":
+        newWidth = 33.3;
+        break;
+      case "3":
+        newWidth = 50;
+        break;
+      default:
+        console.log("Bug in sizeSwitcher");
+        break;
     }

-Change Pizza Sizes
-The last optimization we need to accomplish is to make the Change Pizza Sizes function more efficient.
-If we open up Chrome Dev Tools and look at the console, whenever we change the sizes of the pizzas with the slider on the page, wwe get an average time to resize pizzas of over 100 milliseconds.
-The goal is to reduce this time to under 5 milliseconds.
-We go into our HTML file and look at this line:

-<input id="sizeSlider" type="range" min="1" max="3" value="2" step="1"
-onchange="resizePizzas(this.value)">
-We see that whenever we change the slider, we tell the slider to call the JavaScript function

-resizePizzas(this.value)
-.
-From there we then look into main.js and study the
-resizePizzas()
- function and proceed to look for bottle necks in the calculations.
-Again the main bottleneck is how everything is calculated in the For Loops.
+    var randomPizzas = document.getElementsByClassName("randomPizzaContainer");
+    for (var i = 0; i < randomPizzas.length; i++) {
+      randomPizzas[i].style.width = newWidth + "%";
+    }
+}

-The next change reduces the scripting time.
-There is no need to access the DOM element for every scroll.
+The next change reduces the scripting time, too.
+There is no need to access the DOM element for every single scroll.
- Therefore I create an array variable that has a reference to all of the pizzas that has the class name "mover":
+Therefore, I create an array variable that has a reference to all of the pizzas that have the class name "mover":

 [..]
 var items = [];